emberjs/guides/source/components/composing-components.md

-Components organize applications best when leveraged with composition.
-The phrase "data-down", which is used often when discussing Ember's rendering layer, means to treat a user interface as if it were built from pure functions.
-By pure function, we mean a function that given the same input will always result in the same behavior.
+Components organize applications best when the same input will always result in the same behavior.
+This approach is often called "data down, actions up" - components receive data and emit actions, but themselves never change.

 The tools to compose components in Ember are the `yield` method and block params.
 Here is a preview of what this guide goes over: